rosikand/markdown2latex/README.md

-# ✏ Markdown2LaTeX
+# 🪃 Markdown2LaTeX

-Lemnos is a simple program that allows one to manage a to-do list via the command-line.
+Simple program that produces a LaTeX output based on markdown source as input.

 ## Example